Frédéric Boutet: The Ghost of M. Imberger (part three)

 I made serious researches into the private life of M. Imberger, but he had not, I may say, any sort of private life.
 What we call the private life clearly was well regulated and without complications, nothing hidden, nothing in the domain of money, nothing of…distractions…

 The only secret I discovered was charitable work, pursued with discretion.
 Numerous protégés were revealed to me, a clientele truly of interest, a few even ignorant of the name and quality of their benefactor.
 M. Imberger had what we call an embarrassment of riches, and he appeared also, after all that had been told to me about him, an original in the best sense of the term, a man of spirit and heart, for whom some of his friends had as much affection as admiration.

 M. Imberger had habits…everyone in his entourage knew them, and consequently, nothing was more simple than to follow step by step, the seeming everyday employment of his time.
 When he went out alone, it was always to the same places, passing a day in the houses of certain antique dealers, and of certain friends.
 He had always told them, when leaving his own house, where he was going.

-And not one of the louche residences knew him, not by name or sight, for I brought out his photograph before them all.
+And not one of the brothels knew him, not by name or sight, for I brought out his photograph before them all.
 Of these old gentlemen whose virtue covers the sort of hidden affairs that keep us in business, he was not one; and never either near or far had he been touched by the most banal scandal.
 He was an upright man who loved his wife.
-He had no enemies, no known sorrows, and his intellect was always intact.
+He had no enemies, no known sorrows; his intellect had been always intact.